DinMo

 Cost leadership strategy

 The cost leadership strategy aims to offer the lowest prices on the market.
-This approach often requires massive sales volumes to become profitable, optimize distribution, and maintain the attractiveness of the offering.
+This approach often requires massive sales volumes to become profitable, optimise distribution, and maintain the attractiveness of the offering.
 This strategy is most effective when your customer base is broad.

 💡Focus - Penetration strategy:

-It is worth noting that a cost leadership strategy can also be effective when entering a market, as competitive pricing is often attractive to a broad audience.
+It is worth noting that a cost leadership strategy can also be effective when entering a new market, as competitive pricing is often attractive to a broad audience.
 The goal is to quickly strengthen the company’s position against the competition through effective marketing campaigns.

 Designed to quickly saturate the market through attractive prices, efficient distribution, and targeted promotional campaigns, this strategy often involves significant promotions.
-It is particularly suited for a company looking to establish itself quickly and gain market share at the expense of established competitors.
+It is particularly suited to a company looking to establish itself quickly and gain market share at the expense of established competitors.

 However, it is important to remember that if profitability goals are not achieved, this strategy cannot be sustained in the long term.

-Network marketing (MLM) can also be a powerful lever in market penetration strategies, thanks to its model based on recommendation and proximity.
-By mobilising a network of ambassadors, companies can quickly reach a wider audience that is difficult to reach via traditional channels when launching an offer.
-This model encourages the creation of a relationship of trust, thanks to recommendations from peers.
-This strategy also allows for rapid and direct customer feedback, while reducing the initial costs associated with massive advertising campaigns.
+Network marketing (MLM) can also be a powerful lever in market penetration strategies, thanks to its model based on recommendations and proximity.
+By mobilising a network of ambassadors, companies can quickly reach a wider audience that is difficult to reach through traditional channels when launching an offer.

 Differentiation strategy